 4.0 Orientation and Summer Programs

 Prior to Orientation and before registering for classes, students are required to complete an online advising training module.
+After completing the advising training module, students are offered a link to schedule a required, virtual one-on-one meeting with an academic advisor prior to attending Orientation.

 At the beginning of May, admitted students also complete an Academic Interest Survey.
-Based on the results of this survey, the College of Arts and Science Academic Advising Program (AAP) pre-registers all students for two courses in the fall semester.
+Based on the results of this survey, the College of Arts and Science Academic Advising Program (AAP) pre-registers all students for one-three courses in the fall semester.

 After completing Orientation, students register for courses during a predetermined date in July grouped by the sessions attended.
-Students attending the last session in August register for courses in late July prior to attending Orientation.
+Students attending the last sessions in August register for courses in late July prior to attending Orientation.
 Transfer students can register for classes as soon as their enrollment in fall semester is activated.

 4.1 Orientation Groups